Middle School (5th-8th) FAQs

 Q: Are there events scheduled for times when students are not in class?

 A: One of the wonderful things about our program is that our families are truly learning and playing together in community.
-It’s not at all unusual to see five to ten CHLG families hanging out at Sherwood Recreation Center after a morning of classes, or meeting up at Yard’s Park in the afternoon after a morning of homeschooling (or, for older students, working out a time amongst themselves to get together outside of class).
+It’s not at all unusual to see many CHLG families / students hanging out at Sherwood Recreation Center after school, or meeting up at Yard’s Park in the afternoon after a morning of homeschooling (or, for older students, working out a time amongst themselves to get together outside of class).
 Middle School families also join together occasionally for field trips on Mondays or Wednesdays (non-class days).
 Field trips may directly relate to current studies or may simply be interesting, educational opportunities that would peak the interest of the students.
-In addition to field trip opportunities, families often join together in
+In addition to field trip opportunities we also provide some after school class offerings that are fee based (i.e., P.E., Art, and Chess).
+Parents choose whether they would like their child to participate in these additional class offerings.

 Q: What are CHLG’s tuition costs?

-A: Tuition for Middle School for 2021-22 is $760/month ($7600 annually).
+A: Tuition for Middle School for 2024-25 is $895/month ($8950 annually).
 Our costs are considerably less than a typical private school, where 35+ hours of classroom time is necessary due to larger student/teacher ratios and less involvement by parents at home.
-The University-Model® provides our students with more time to pursue other interests and also provides for more family time, giving you the opportunity to teach your child "as you go" (and not just in academic areas and life skills, but in the more important areas of knowing and loving God and character training).
+The University-Model® provides our students with more time to pursue other interests and also allows for more family time, giving you the opportunity to teach your child "as you go" (and not just in academic areas and life skills, but in the more important areas of knowing and loving God and character development).

 Q: Do you offer tuition assistance?

 A: We do offer assistance for families who qualify.
-If you’re interested in being considered please complete the tuition assistance application on our website and mail it by January 15th, along with your most recent tax return, to the address on the form.
-If you have applied for tuition assistance you can apply First Priority with no financial commitment (no deposit or application fee is needed until awards have been decided, which typically happens by February 15th).
-Once you have received information about any award we are able to offer, you can then decide if you would like to confirm your First Priority application with the application fee, signed Membership Agreement, and a deposit (the deposit will be determined based on any tuition award offered).
+If you’re interested in being considered please complete the Tuition Assistance Application on our website and submit it by January 15th, along with your most recent tax return, to the email address on the form.
+If you have applied for tuition assistance you can apply First Priority by February 1st without a financial commitment (no application fee or deposit is needed until awards have been decided, which typically happens by February 15th).
+Once you have received information about any award we are able to offer, you can then decide if you would like to confirm your First Priority application with the signed Membership Agreement, signed Doctrinal and Positional Statements, and the deposit/application fee (the deposit will be determined based on any tuition award offered).
+The signed documents and fees will need to be submitted by February 22nd in order to maintain your First Priority application status.

-Q: How difficult is it to get into the Middle School program?
+Q: How difficult is it to get into CHLG's Middle School program?

-A: Because we are a micro-school with small classes and no plans to expand (aside from moving further into high school) it can sometimes be difficult to get in.
+A: Because we are a micro-school with small class sizes and no plans to expand it can sometimes be difficult to get in.
 If you apply using the First Priority option (with deposit by February 1st) your chances of placement increase.
-Additionally, DC is a transient place, and we certainly have families who move out of the area and leave open placements behind.
+Additionally, DC is a transient place, and we regularly have families who move out of the area and leave open placements behind.
 Please use the contact tab to let us know about your interest in hearing more (we'd love to give you a tour and provide more information about our program).
 Even if we don't have a placement available for your child we always encourage interested families to go through our application process in order to be placed on our waitlist (placements sometimes open up just before or during the school year due to families moving out of the area).

-Q: How can I find out more about the Middle School program?
+Q: How can I find out more about CHLG's Middle School program?